dataskillup/MKT-vault/README.md

 Feel free to use this vault as a starting point, edit it and make it your own.
 Far from me to tell you how you should use it, but I can tell you how I use it.
 I find that having a fairly rigid structure works better for me in a work environment than my non-work vault, where I employ a much more Zettelkasten style of note taking for my knowledge management.
 In this case, I want my 'work knowledge' organized and structured in such a way that things are relatively silo'd but still relationally linked.

+1. Download Obsidian from obsidian.md/download
+2. Install to the directory you prefer.
+3. Download this repository using the linke below "Releases" or by cloning the repository with "git clone github.com/dataskillup/MKT-vault"
+4. Place the Vault folder in the location you wish for it to live permanently.
+5. Launch Obsidian, choosing the second option to "Open folder as Vault..." and select the folder you just moved.
+6. ***IMPORTANT*** You MUST enable community plugins when prompted in order for the various automations and templates to function correctly.
-1. I keep Obsidian open at all times on a second monitor, open to the Homepage.
+7. I keep Obsidian open at all times on a second monitor, open to the Homepage.
-2. My homepage has all the buttons I use to create a new note based on templates.
+8. My homepage has all the buttons I use to create a new note based on templates.
 This cuts down on the friction of specifying the things I want included in frontmatter when creating a new note.
-3. If something isn't included in the template that I later decide I want, I can always add it to frontmatter.
+9. If something isn't included in the template that I later decide I want, I can always add it to frontmatter.
-4. Document everything.
+10. Document everything.
 The system is only as useful as you make it through rigid use.
 I come from a sales background where your paycheck is only as good as the notes you've taken on your interactions, and so I aim for the least friction in note creation I can manage.
 If I had JS background, I would definitely be using Dataviewjs.
-5. Use the task tracking and daily note to keep track of your productivity.
+11. Use the task tracking and daily note to keep track of your productivity.
-6. Use the Dataview queries to keep track of current and potential projects, ideas, and wins on the horizon.
+12. Use the Dataview queries to keep track of current and potential projects, ideas, and wins on the horizon.
-7. Use the CRM as close to how you would a traditional CRM as possible.
+13. Use the CRM as close to how you would a traditional CRM as possible.
 I've included the ability to include both companies and individual contacts via buttons.

 #### Why use Obsidian instead of (insert product/suite here)?